Skip to content

 Metadata for a column in the DataTable.

-Width in cells, required to render a column.
+Width, in cells, required to render the column with padding included.

 ColumnDoesNotExist class